foldcat/oasync/README.md

 ## usage
 Note that this library is in **PRE ALPHA STATE**.
-It lacks essential features and may randomly cause segmented fault.
+It lacks essential features and may randomly cause segmented faults.

 However, please test it out and provide feedbacks and bug reports!